brimdata/zed/docs/lake/format.md

 * `Add` to add a data object reference to a pool,
 * `Delete` to delete a data object reference from a pool,
-* `AddIndex` to bind an index object to a data object to prune the data object from a scan when possible using the index,
-* `DeleteIndex` to remove an index object reference to its data object, and
 * `Commit` for providing metadata about each commit.

 The actions are not grouped directly by their commit ID but instead each